vache92/chat/README.md

-# laravel-video-chat-demo
+# laravel-chat
-Laravel Video Chat using Socket.IO and WebRTC ( Demo )
+Laravel Chat using Socket.IO and WebRTC ( Demo )

 Install the JavaScript dependencies: